1847 Rogers Bros.

 Old Colony (1911)

-Cromwell (1912)as well as several others.
+as well as several others.

-You will see examples of the wealth of pieces silver companies offered in the early 20th century:
+Illustrations offer examples of the wealth of pieces silver companies offered in the early 20th century:

 Fish Serving Sets